 6.3.5.1.
-FIA_ATD.1 User attribute definition
+FIA\ATD.1 User attribute definition

+- Hierarchical to: No other components

-Dependencies: No dependencies
+- Dependencies: No dependencies

-FIA ATD.1.1 The TSF shall maintain the following list of security attributes belonging to individual users: [username, password, role].
+- FIA\ATD.1.1 The TSF shall maintain the following list of security attributes belonging to individual users: [username, password, role].

 6.3.5.2.
-FIA_UAU.1 Timing of authentication
+FIA\UAU.1 Timing of authentication

-Dependencies: FIA UID.1 Timing of identification

-FIA UAU.1.1 The TSF shall allow [job requests to be received via printing protocols] on behalf of the user to be performed before the user is authenticated.

-FIA UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
+- Hierarchical to: No other components - Dependencies: FIA\UID.1 Timing of identification - FIA\UAU.1.1 The TSF shall allow [job requests to be received via printing protocols] on behalf of the user to be performed before the user is authenticated. - FIA\UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.

 6.3.5.3.
-FIA_UAU.7 Protected authentication feedback
+FIA\UAU.7 Protected authentication feedback

-Dependencies: FIA UAU.1 Timing of Authentication

-FIA UAU.7.1 The TSF shall provide only [obscured feedback] to the user while the authentication is in progress.
+- Hierarchical to: No other components - Dependencies: FIA\UAU.1 Timing of Authentication - FIA\UAU.7.1 The TSF shall provide only [obscured feedback] to the user while the authentication is in progress.

 6.3.5.4.
-FIA_UID.1 Timing of identification
+FIA\UID.1 Timing of identification

-Dependencies: No dependencies

-FIA_UID.1.1 The TSF shall allow [job requests to be received via printing protocols] on behalf of the user to be performed before the user is identified.

-FIA UID.1.2 The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.
+- Hierarchical to: No other components - Dependencies: No dependencies - FIA\UID.1.1 The TSF shall allow [job requests to be received via printing protocols] on behalf of the user to be performed before the user is identified. - FIA\UID.1.2 The TSF shall require each user to be successfully identified before allowing any other TSF-mediated actions on behalf of that user.

 6.3.5.5.
-FIA_USB.1 User-subject binding
+FIA\USB.1 User-subject binding

-Dependencies: FIA ATD.1 User attribute definition
+- Hierarchical to: No other components. - Dependencies: FIA\ATD.1 User attribute definition

-FIA USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user:

-[username and role].

-FIA_USB.1.2 The TSF shall enforce the following rules on the initial association of user security attributes with the subjects acting on behalf of users: [subjects will be assigned the security attributes of the user that they are acting on behalf of].

-FIA USB.1.3 The TSF shall enforce the following rules governing changes to the user security attributes with the subjects acting on behalf of users: [security attributes of subjects acting on behalf of a user will not be changed while an action is in progress and cannot be changed by anyone but U.ADMINISTRATOR (System Administrator)].
+- FIA\USB.1.1 The TSF shall associate the following user security attributes with subjects acting on the behalf of that user: [username and role]. - FIA\USB.1.2 The TSF shall enforce the following rules on the initial association of user security attributes with the subjects acting on behalf of users: [subjects will be assigned the security attributes of the user that they are acting on behalf of]. - FIA\USB.1.3 The TSF shall enforce the following rules governing changes to the user security attributes with the subjects acting on behalf of users: [security attributes of subjects acting on behalf of a user will not be changed while an action is in progress and cannot be changed by anyone but U.ADMINISTRATOR (System Administrator)].